roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7200/connecting-to-chirpstack/chirpstack-otaa-mode.md

   caption="Application Key LoRaWAN®"
 />

-::: tip Note
+::: tip Note:
-The Application EUI which will be set into RAK7200 LPWAN Tracker as “**app_eui**” is not needed for ChirpStack.
+:pencil: The Application EUI which will be set into RAK7200 LPWAN Tracker as “**app_eui**” is not needed for ChirpStack.
 :::

 1. Next, let’s **configure** RAK7200 by using **AT commands**.
 To do this, connect your RAK7200 to a PC, power it on and open **RAK Serial Port Tool** on your computer.